omeedcs/block-wise-hierarchal-transformer/README.md

 - Block boundaries may not align with natural language segments
 - May lose fine-grained token relationships during pooling
 - Currently implemented for a small-scale demonstration

-## Acknowledgments

-This implementation draws inspiration from:
-- The original Transformer paper (Vaswani et al., 2017)
-- Research on hierarchical attention networks
-- The PyTorch library and community

 ## References